bobbui/order-management/README.md

 ###0)	What if we want a new type of coffee, a new type of tea?

-New type of drink can be easily added from database.
+A new type of drink can be easily added from the database.
 Front-end is implemented in a way that dynamically read all drink type and display on UI.
-For example: I added following a new drink type “Americano”:
+For example, I added following a new drink type “Americano”:
 ```
 {
 	"size" : "Tall",